jcaillon/valet/docs/static/valet-commands.md

   Generate the k8s manifests as seen by ArgoCD for a GitOps repository.

+- `gitops-tenants-promote`

+  Promote a release for the gitops-tenants repository.

+- `gitops-tenants-release`

+  Create a new release for the gitops-tenants repository.

 - `gitops-test-repository`

   Test the validity of the gitops repository.